aisyahms/Intern/README.md

 # Introduction
 ------------
 matrix_factorization.py is a Singular Value Decomposition (SVD) script meant as a Collaborative Filtering approach for Recommender Systems.
-The script utilises the [surprise](http://surpriselib.com/) package to build a trainset using existing data, and to output recommendations for a particular user.
+The script utilises the [surprise](http://surpriselib.com/) package, which deals with explicit rating data.
+The package is used to build a trainset using existing data, and to return rating predictions for a particular user where products with rating predictions on the higher spectrum can be output as recommendations specific for the user.

 # Requirements